Alexandria-Ransom/Galaxy_DECALS_10/README.md

 ![galaxypurple](https://user-images.githubusercontent.com/104231685/168538698-6fa71da5-cfa7-434d-8a2c-9002698d56eb.jpg)

+# Supervised Models & Total Models Used
+### CNN
+Convolutional neural networks are distinguished from other neural networks by their superior performance with image, speech, or audio signal inputs.
+They have three main types of layers, which are:

+* Convolutional layer
+* Pooling layer
+* Fully-connected (FC) layer

+The convolutional layer is the first layer of a convolutional network.
+While convolutional layers can be followed by additional convolutional layers or pooling layers, the fully-connected layer is the final layer.
+With each layer, the CNN increases in its complexity, identifying greater portions of the image.
+Earlier layers focus on simple features, such as colors and edges.
+As the image data progresses through the layers of the CNN, it starts to recognize larger elements or shapes of the object until it finally identifies the intended object - (https://www.ibm.com/cloud/learn/convolutional-neural-networks).
+### Feed-Forward Network : Basic Neural Network
+"A feedforward neural network is a type of artificial neural network in which nodes’ connections do not form a loop.

+Often referred to as a multi-layered network of neurons, feedforward neural networks are so named because all information flows in a forward manner only.

+The data enters the input nodes, travels through the hidden layers, and eventually exits the output nodes.
+The network is devoid of links that would allow the information exiting the output node to be sent back into the network.

+The purpose of feedforward neural networks is to approximate functions.
+The following are the components of a feedforward neural network:

+Layer of input

+It contains the neurons that receive input.
+The data is subsequently passed on to the next tier.
+The input layer’s total number of neurons is equal to the number of variables in the dataset.

+Hidden layer

+This is the intermediate layer, which is concealed between the input and output layers.
+This layer has a large number of neurons that perform alterations on the inputs.
+They then communicate with the output layer.

+Output layer

+It is the last layer and is depending on the model’s construction.
+Additionally, the output layer is the expected feature, as you are aware of the desired outcome.

+Neurons weights

+Weights are used to describe the strength of a connection between neurons.
+The range of a weight’s value is from 0 to 1." (https://www.analyticsvidhya.com/blog/2022/01/feedforward-neural-network-its-layers-functions-and-importance/)

+### Baseline
+A baseline model is essentially a simple model that acts as a reference in a machine learning project. - (https://towardsdatascience.com/baseline-models-your-guide-for-model-building-1ec3aa244b8d#:~:text=A%20baseline%20model%20is%20essentially,a%20necessity%20for%20many%20reasons.)

+### KNeighbors Classifier
+Unlike classification using artificial neural networks, k-nearest neighbors classification is easy to understand and simple to implement.
+It's ideal in situations where the data points are well defined or non-linear.

+In essence, KNN performs a voting mechanism to determine the class of an unseen observation.
+This means that the class with the majority vote will become the class of the data point in question.

+If the value of K is equal to one, then we'll use only the nearest neighbor to determine the class of a data point.
+If the value of K is equal to ten, then we'll use the ten nearest neighbors, and so on.(https://learn.g2.com/k-nearest-neighbor)

+### DecisionTreeClassifier
+### RandomForestClassifier
+### Logistic Regression

 # Galaxy Web Application Button
 As a result, we created an interactive web application button that displays the images and shows below our predicted class of image and the actual class.